kaiAsmOne/ELKAnalytics/README.md

 -docker exec -it elasticsearch bin/elasticsearch-reset-password -u elastic --interactive
 ```

-Note down the password and try to query Elastic Search using the password.
+Note down the password and try to query Elasticsearch using the password.

 ```
 curl -u elastic:<YOUR_PW> "localhost:9200/_cluster/health"